Easy Elderberry Syrup to Beat Colds and Flu (or Drizzle on Pancakes!)Updated: July 01, 2017Natural Remedies

-When my children had whooping cough 8 years ago (all at the same time, no less!), I relied heavily on elderberry syrup.
+When my children had whooping cough 10 years ago (all at the same time, no less!), I relied heavily on elderberry syrup.
 Small doses throughout the day kept the mucous to a minimum which reduced the severity and frequency of coughing spells at night.
+Unlike some home remedies, this beneficial cold and flu supplement tastes amazing, so they always asked for it.
+This made my job much easier on busy days.

 I have since learned that it is extremely easy and cost effective to make elderberry syrup yourself.